eclipse-archived/recommenders/CONTRIBUTING.md

 ### Building on the Command Line

-If you want to build Code Recommenders from the command line, you will need [Apache Maven](http://maven.apache.org/download.html), version 3.x.
+If you want to build Code Recommenders from the command line, you will need both [Git](http://www.git-scm.com/downloads) and  [Apache Maven](http://maven.apache.org/download.html), version 3.x.
+First clone the Code Recommenders Git repository:

     $ git clone http://git.eclipse.org/gitroot/recommenders/org.eclipse.recommenders.git

+**Windows users:** Code Recommenders uses Unix-style newlines (LF) throughout and fails the build if it finds Windows-style newlines (CRLF).
+Please make sure that your Git configuration has `core.autocrlf` set to `false` to prevent Git from changing newlines to Windows-style.
+(Changing newlines is unnecessary, as the Eclipse IDE can handle either style.)

+After you have successfully cloned the repository, use Maven to build Eclipse Code Recommenders from scratch:

     $ cd org.eclipse.recommenders
     $ mvn clean install